-Table 8 System Info: Detailed Information
+Table 10 System Info: Detailed Information

-Table 6 Oysierranie, Deranea and Transcri LABEL DESCRIPTION Host Name This field displays the PM Device system name.
+LABEL DESCRIPTION Host Name This field displays the PM Device system name.
 It is used for identification.
 Model Name This shows the model number of your PM Device.
-Serial number This field displays the serial number of the PM Device.
-Firmware Version This is the current version of the firmware inside the PM Device.
-System Uptime This field displays how long the PM Device has been running since it last started up.
-The PM Device starts up when you plug it in and turn it ON, when you restart it (Maintenance > Reboot), or when you reset it.
-CPU Usage This displays the current CPU usage percentage.
+Serial Number This field displays the serial number of the PM Device.